-Touro University Worldwide (TUW) policy on Anti-discrimination affirms applicable state and federal laws but also supports TUW's mission, which is to offer online degree programs to serve the needs of adult learners (service to society), professionals (intellectual pursuit), and the underserved (social justice).
-TUW treats all employees, students, staff, and applicants without unlawful consideration or discrimination as to race, creed, color, religion, national origin, sex, age, disability, marital status, genetic predisposition, sexual orientation, citizenship status, and socio-economic status, or any other protected course in all decisions, including but not limited to recruitment, the administration of its educational programs and activities, hiring, compensation, training and apprenticeship, promotion, upgrading, demotion, downgrading, transfer, lay-off, suspension, expulsion and termination, and all other terms and conditions of admission, matriculation and employment.
+Touro University Worldwide (TUW) policy on Anti-discrimination affirms applicable state and federal laws but also supports TUW's mission, which is to offer online degree programs to serve the needs of adult learners (service to society), professionals (intellectual pursuit), and the underserved.
+TUW treats all employees, students, staff, and applicants without unlawful consideration or discrimination as to any classification protected by applicable federal, state or local laws in all decisions, including but not limited to recruitment, the administration of its educational programs and activities, hiring, compensation, training and apprenticeship, promotion, upgrading, demotion, downgrading, transfer, lay-off, suspension, expulsion and termination, and all other terms and conditions of admission, matriculation and employment.
 Further, consistent with the mission, TUW believes that diversity must be a part of student's growth and development.
-At all times, TUW shall strive to ensure equitable representation of all diverse groups in its student body.
-TUW's diverse administration, faculty and staff shall be equally dedicated to the success of all students.
-The diversity of TUW's administration and faculty shall help enrich curricula, while a diverse staff shall serve students with sensitivity to special needs.
+At all times, TUW shall strive to ensure representation in its student body.
+TUW's administration, faculty and staff shall be equally dedicated to the success of all students.